fadiabdelrahim/SCADA-Control-Systems/README.md

 <div align="center">Open a new terminal on the VM and run sudo docker exec HMI ipsec restart && docker exec plc0 ipsec restart (If receive permission errors, run commands separately or directly on shell of the containers)</div>
 <p align="center"><img src=images/Picture199.png></p>

+## Conclusion

+This SCADA lab project provided a comprehensive exploration of the key aspects of SCADA system security and operation.
+By engaging with tools like Nmap, Wireshark, Snort, and Ettercap, the project highlighted the vulnerabilities present in SCADA networks and demonstrated effective strategies for detecting and mitigating these risks.
+The hands-on exercises reinforced the importance of securing industrial control systems against potential cyber threats, showcasing how network traffic can be monitored, filtered, and protected.
+Overall, the project emphasized the critical role of cybersecurity in maintaining the integrity and functionality of SCADA systems, equipping participants with practical skills and knowledge essential for safeguarding these vital infrastructures.